 Chain of custody evidence for produced fuel imported into California;

-Attestations regarding environmental attributes associated with book-and-claim accounting for biomethane pursuant to 95488.8(i)(2)(C); and
+Attestations regarding environmental attributes associated with book-and-claim accounting for biomethane pursuant to 95488.8(i)(2)(E); and

 Records used for compliance or credit and deficit calculations.

 Record Retention for Fuel Pathway Holders and Applicants.
 Fuel pathway holders and applicants must maintain all records relied upon in producing fuel pathway applications and annual Fuel Pathway Reports.
 The retained documents, including CI input source data and supplemental documentation, must be sufficient to allow for verification of each CI calculation.
 These records include but are not limited to: